venkatasg/intergroup-nfl/README.md

 Explanations (with and without win probability) were generated using GPT-4o with the script `explanations-gpt.py` and the prompt `explanations.txt` and `explanations-wp.txt`. `fewshot-gpt.py` prompts GPT-4o with different

-We finetuned [Llama-3](https://huggingface.co/meta-llama/Meta-Llama-3-8B) using the Axolotl framework. `llama.yml` lists our finetuning configuration. `infer_llama.py` performs inference with quantization and LoRA (if necessary) and writes the model outputs, and predicted tagged sentences to the model directory.
+We finetuned [Llama-3](https://huggingface.co/meta-llama/Meta-Llama-3-8B) using the [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl) framework &mdash; follow the instructions on the repo to setup a virtual environment for model fine-tuning and development. `llama.yml` lists our finetuning configuration. `infer_llama.py` performs inference with quantization and LoRA (if necessary) and writes the model outputs, and predicted tagged sentences to the model directory.